 Straight Time (1978)

 70s crime movie gold right here folks.
 This is a masterpiece.
 Can you go wrong with Dustin Hoffman, Harry Dean Stanton and Gary Busey as your trio of crappy robbers?
 Well yeah you probably could but all performances are understated and spot on.
+I believe this to be Hoffman's greatest ever performance.
 It also stars Theresa Russell and a young Kathy Bates.
-Perhaps the most outstanding performance though is from M Emmet Walsh who plays Max's (Dustin Hoffman) cunt of a payroll officer Earl.
+Perhaps the most interesting performance though is from M Emmet Walsh who plays Max's (Dustin Hoffman) cunt of a payroll officer Earl.
 Look out for spectacular scene of Earl handcuffed and dacked in the middle of a freeway!

 The Long Good Friday (1980)